zengm-games/zengm/README.md

 see LICENSE.md for details.**

 In production, JavaScript and CSS files are minified.
 See below for more info.
-But if you just want to play around with the code a bit, you don't have to worry about that.
+But you don't really have to worry about that.
 You can bypass minification by going to Tools > Enable Debug Mode within the game.
 Then, edit any file in the `css`, `js`, or `templates` folders and reload the game to see your changes.

 If you want to contribute but get stuck somewhere, please contact me!
 I'm happy to help.